Looking to enjoy the international experience of a lifetime living and teaching English in one of the world's largest and most unique cities?

 4. Work and live in one of the world's great centers of business and commerce

 Do you want to teach English in Asia but you don’t know where?
 Tokyo is the world’s largest urban agglomeration economy with a GDP of US$1.479 trillion, ahead of even New York City according to Fortune Magazine.
 A major center of finance and business, Tokyo is home to 51 of the Fortune Global 500 companies, more than any city in the world.
-So if you seek to gain work experience and network in a major international center of business, Tokyo could be the place for you!
+So if you seek to gain work experience and network in a major international center of business, teaching English in Tokyo could be the right fit for you!

 3. Sushi, Sake & Ramen, Oh My!